Vietnamese Lemongrass Roast Chicken (Gà Nướng)

 Chicken — For this recipe, I’ll be using chicken thighs.
 Bone-in and skin-on chicken thighs provide the best flavor.
 You can also use skinless and boneless chicken thighs, which will cook up faster.

-Chinese Five-Spice Powder — Chinese Five-spice powder is an Asian seasoning commonly used in Chinese, Taiwanese, and Vietnamese cuisine.
+Chinese Five-Spice Powder — Chinese five-spice powder is an Asian seasoning commonly used in Chinese, Taiwanese, and Vietnamese cuisine.
 A five-spice blend varies by region and brand.
 The most common and traditional blend contains a mixture of ground star anise, cloves, Chinese cinnamon, Sichuan pepper, and fennel seeds.
 Other varieties can contain ground ginger, annatto seeds, white pepper, cardamom, or galangal.

 Lemongrass — Along with Chinese five-spice powder, lemongrass adds a wonderful floral aroma and flavor to the chicken.
-If you cannot find fresh lemongrass, you can use frozen pre-ground lemongrass.
-It is usually stored in the freezer section of Asian grocery stores.
+If you don’t have lemongrass or don’t like it, you can leave it out and still have amazing roasted chicken.

 Don’t discard the rest of the lemongrass stalk.
 Save them to flavor broth such as Vietnamese spicy beef noodle soup (Bún Bò Huế).